Skip to the content.

 Image of the original particle data Image of a coarse reconstructed surface mesh Image of a fine reconstructed surface mesh

-splashsurf is a tool to reconstruct surfaces meshes from SPH particle data.
-The first image shows the visualization of a set of particles from an SPH fluid simulation from SPlisHSPlasH.
+splashsurf is a tool designed to reconstruct surface meshes from SPH particle data.
+The first image illustrates the visualization of a set of particles from an SPH fluid simulation made using SPlisHSPlasH.
 The particle radius is 0.025.
-As the rendering of a fluid should not look like a ball pit, a surface mesh has to be reconstructed from this particle data.
-The next image shows a reconstructed surface mesh of the fluid produced by splashsurf with a “smoothing length” of 2.2 times the particles radius and a cell size of 1.1 times the particle radius.
-The third image shows a finer reconstruction with a cell size of 0.45 times the particle radius.
-These surface meshes can then be fed into 3D rendering software such as Blender to generate beautiful water animations.
-The result might look something like this:
+To ensure that the rendering of a fluid does not resemble a ball pit, a surface mesh must be reconstructed from this particle data.
+The second image displays a reconstructed surface mesh of the fluid produced by splashsurf, utilizing a “smoothing length” of 2.2 times the particle radius and a cell size of 1.1 times the particle radius.
+The third image showcases a finer reconstruction with a cell size of 0.45 times the particle radius.
+These surface meshes can then be imported into 3D rendering software such as Blender to create stunning water animations.
+The result may resemble the following:

 Rendered water animation